How to Hike Devil’s Thumb in Lake Louise

 If you are confident in your hiking abilities, whether it is your first visit to this famous turquoise lake or you are looking for a new way to enjoy this stunning destination, the Devil’s Thumb hike is for you!

 With 880 meters of elevation gain over 6 kilometers, this is a great day hike – it isn’t overly time-consuming.
-It leaves lots of time for exploring, enjoying the Lake Agnes Tea House, and soaking up the remarkable views.
+It leaves lots of time to explore, enjoy the Lake Agnes Tea House, and soak up the remarkable views.

 A Local’s Guide to Hiking the Devil’s Thumb